-On the the process of writing a book, John said, "It is not unsimilar to the process of rehearsing before a performance.
+On the the process of writing his first book, John said "It is not unsimilar to the process of rehearsing before a performance.
 The preparation is a lonely, private affair—even if collaborators are involved.
 Throughout the entire creative process, there’s an unrelenting, nagging knowledge that an audience will be exposed to one’s art, and this gives one great pause.
 The reality and constant awareness that people will see one’s creativity permeates the whole process, triggering anguish over each verbal inflection and physical motion for the performer—and over each word, punctuation mark, font stylization, sentence transition, design, and layout of the final product for the writer.
 It’s not natural to stand exposed for all to see.
 It is enticingly nerve-racking.
 It’s yin and yang at its finest.
 It is a curse to be an artist.”

 Between 2018 through 2021, John was waylaid in Las Vegas, Nevada.
 In June of 2019 he began writing the story of his travels and published Red, White, and the Blues in August of 2020.
 As of Labor Day weekend 2021, exactly three decades after being forced to flee his Pacific Northwest home, John returned to Seattle.
 At sixty-three he now resides near the Emerald City's skyline, along Bitter Lake's shoreline.
 When asked what he did during his thirty-year absence, John said he was "on a long and hard ride over treacherous terrain.
 If you're interested in the story," he continued, "you'll just have to 'buy the ticket and take the ride.'
 It's all in my book: Red, White, and the Blues."